Andrew423/django_login/README.md

 ## About
 This is my second Django project transferred on to the second, school account and is a login app.
+At the moment, you can login and read the manifesto.

-It is also being expanded to include a shopping cart option.
+It is also being expanded to include a shopping cart option, however, at this time, this version/branch does not contain a working shopping cart.
+This means the **Shopping** and **My Cart** navigation links to nowhere.

 ## How to use
 To start, install the required packages using the requirement.txt